The Wivenhoe Preservation Trust, Port Action Group, Port Co-ordinating Committee and the Wivenhoe Society

 They weren’t all bad.
 The crews from the ships used the local shops and occasionally the pubs, and stocked up the provisions on board from local businesses as Barton’s Stores.
 And when the road between the University and the top end of Wivenhoe became closed due to snow overnight causing a massive snow drift which prevented anyone from getting in or out of Wivenhoe, it was a JCB digger from the Port which worked all morning to clear a way through the snow.

 It also meant that I got to know David Watts quite well which was helpful when he wanted to sell his interest in Wivenhoe Town Football Club in 1994.
 Although the negotiations were protracted and at times very difficult, when it came to the final negotiation which took place in the dining room of my home, it was concluded over a drink.
 But that is all another story.
+Click here to find out about how Wivenhoe got a sports ground and how the Wivenhoe & District Sporting Facilities Trust was founded.

 Click on the links below to see some of the important documentation of that difficult time in Wivenhoe’s recent history.
 The pdfs open in a new page.